Finding a job after incarceration has long been a challenge. Having a felony on your record carries a huge stigma when you are seeking employment.

 “The challenge with crowdfunding sometimes is, you can get lost in a sea of funding requests,” said Michael Brooks, associate director of the Alabama SBDC Network.
 “America loves a good recovery, redemption story.
 If you have a good story to tell, it’s possible you’ll get interest.”

-What are other resources for felon business owners?
+What are funding options for felon business owners?

 Raising capital and using a microloan are common ways felons can start a business, but they aren’t the only avenues.
 Depending on the support system of the individual, the felon may be able to tap friends and family for loans.
 Alternatively, felons can choose a business that they can get up and running with little capital, such as painting or landscaping.